veracity/veracity-documentation/sections/identity/new-login-url.md

 ---

 # Transition to new login URL in B2C
+## UPDATE JUNE 24
+*July 1st 2021 is fast approaching and as we informed earlier this year, we will not be able to guarantee authentication of the old login url after this date.
+We strongly urge you to update this NOW.
 ## Background
 MS will deprecate the use of login.microsoftonline.com for Azure AD B2C tenants.